 Our achievement of this Award demonstrates that we are dedicated to providing healthy food and drink for children.

 The Children’s Food Trust is on a mission to get every child eating well and believe that when children eat better they do better.
 We share that belief.
-So we are making sure the food we provide at our nursery gives children the energy and nutrition they need to fulfill their potential.
+So we are making sure the food we provide at our nursery gives children the energy and nutrition they need to fulfil their potential.

 - We provide balanced and nutritional meals whilst catering for different dietary needs.